galactrum/orecore-lib/docs/uri.md

 ```

 ## URI Validation
-The main use that we expect you'll have for the `URI` class in Galactrum is validating and parsing Galactrum URIs.
-A `URI` instance exposes the address as a Galactrum `Address` object and the amount in satoshis, if present.
+The main use that we expect you'll have for the `URI` class in Orecore is validating and parsing Galactrum URIs.
+A `URI` instance exposes the address as a Orecore `Address` object and the amount in satoshis, if present.

 The code for validating URIs looks like this: